 Top 5 universities in the UK

 Undergraduates and postgraduates belong to a college and often live in the college building or college-owned accommodation.
-Social life and recreational activities – such as rowing, cultural events and shared-interest societies – also revolve around the college.
+Social life and recreational activities – such as rowing, cultural events and societies – also revolve around the college.
 Undergraduates are taught almost exclusively by tutors in their college, while postgraduate students are primarily served academically by a centralised faculty.

-The university is home to more than 18,000 students and 9,000 staff.
+The university is home to more than 19,000 students and 9,000 staff.
 There are 31 colleges, some of which date back to the 13th century, and more than 100 academic departments.

 Cambridge libraries are home to extensive collections of medieval manuscripts and the university museums display collections of archaeological artefacts and zoological specimens.

-It was formed in 1907 from a merger of three colleges in London and now has 14,700 students and 8,000 staff.
+It was formed in 1907 from a merger of three colleges in London and now has 17,000 students and 8,000 staff.
 The student cohort is extremely international and is made up of more than 125 nationalities.

 In addition to top scientists, Fields medallists and Nobel prizewinners, Imperial also produces influential government advisers and policymakers.
-Many graduates go on to achieve breakthrough innovations in industry and business, and are highly sought after by blue chip companies and start-ups.
+Many graduates go on to achieve breakthrough innovations in industry and business, and are highly sought after by blue-chip companies and start-ups.